MartaKliuchnik/alias-game/README.md

 Endpoint

 - URL Path: **_/api/v1/users/{userId}_**
 - Description: This endpoint allows a user to delete their own account.
 It supports both soft and hard deletes.
-    - Soft Delete: Marks the user as inactive but retains their record in the system (default behavior).
+  - Soft Delete: Marks the user account as inactive by moving it to an archived collection.
   - Hard Delete: Permanently removes the user's account and all associated data.
     This action requires special authorization by an admin using a password validation step in the request body.
 - Authentication: The request must include a valid access token for the authenticated user.
 Hard delete requests also require admin-level authorization.

 **Request Parameter**

 The request must include the following path parameter:

 - userId: The unique identifier of the user requesting the deletion (the logged-in user's ID).

 Optional query parameter:

 - hardDelete: If set to true, attempts a hard delete (permanent removal of the user).
 Requires admin validation.

 **Example Request**